AlexV525/dartpad_workshops/implement_lazy_indexed_stack/step_02/instructions.md

 # Mark activated states

 Next, you'll need to keep track of which widgets have been viewed or _activated_.
-To maintain the _activated_ state for each child of the stack, implement your own mechanism to record if a specified child of the stack has been viewed.
+To maintain the _activated_ state for each child of the stack, implement the mechanism to record if a specified child of the stack has been viewed.

 ## Persist boolean flags for each child